QuTech-Delft/cQASM-spec/README.md

-    prep_x      qubit   # State preparation in X basis prep_y      qubit   # State preparation in Y basis prep_z      qubit   # State preparation in Z basis prep        qubit   # NEW IN 2.0: state preparation in Z basis (same as above) measure_x   qubit   # Measure qubit in X basis measure_y   qubit   # Measure qubit in Y basis measure_z   qubit   # Measure qubit in Z basis measure     qubit   # Measure qubit in Z basis (same as above)
+    prep_x      qubit   # State preparation in X basis prep_y      qubit   # State preparation in Y basis prep_z      qubit   # State preparation in Z basis prep        qubit   # Synonym for prep_z
+    measure_x   qubit   # Measure qubit in X basis measure_y   qubit   # Measure qubit in Y basis measure_z   qubit   # Measure qubit in Z basis measure     qubit   # Synonym for measure_z

-> JvS/AS: added `prep` (new in 2.0) for symmetry with `measure`.

 The result of the measurements is stored in the classical bit register associated with the qubit.

-SIMD/SGMQ syntax can be used to easily measure multiple or all qubits in a qubit array at once:
+SIMD/SGMQ syntax can be used to easily initialize or measure multiple or all qubits in a qubit array at once:

-    measure     q[0:3]  # Measure the first four qubits measure     q       # Measure all qubits in q
+    prep        q       # Collapse state of q to |00...0> measure     q[0:3]  # Measure the first four qubits measure     q       # Measure all qubits in q

-There is also an operation to measure all qubit resources in the Z-basis at once:
+There is also an operation to perpare or measure all qubit resources in the Z-basis at once:

+    prep_all            # Collapse state of all qubits to |00...0>
     measure_all         # Measure all qubits in all registers

 This instruction includes measurement of any qubit resources that may have been hidden.

-> JvS: measure_all is there for compatibility with 1.0.

-> JvS: does it make sense to add `prep_all` equivalents for the `measure_all` instructions?
-I'm not sure what state preparation means exactly.

 It is also possible to measure parity of a number of qubits in specified bases: